bigreddmachine/MoneroPy/README.md

 derivation using MoneroPy should be considered vulnerable to side-channel attacks, and should not be used on shared hardware to prevent, for example, potential timing attacks.

+MoneroPy uses `os.urandom` to generate a secure mnemonic seed for new wallet creation.
+Do not use on systems with poor `os.urandom` entropy sources.